 This is when a system is underfunded and it cannot produce at the optimum of its potential capacity.

-Maintaining a healthy balance between underfunding and overfunding of a certain essential system is a very delicate topic for economist to define and program within the BCS software.
+Maintaining a healthy balance between underfunding and overfunding of a certain essential system is a very delicate topic for economist to define and program within the LC software.

-Personal and corporate credit at the time of BCS (DRAFT)
+Personal and corporate credit at the time of Linux-Coin

 Individuals and private entities (companies) might find themselves in a situation where they are underfunded or overfunded for the goods and services they provide.